h2oai/h2o-3/h2o-docs/src/product/flow.rst

 For models that include only numerical values, you can view a Partial Dependence Plot (PDP) for that model.
 This provides a graphical representation of the marginal effect of a variable on the class probability (classification) or response (regression).

-**Note**: The outputted PDPs include the top 10 most important features in a model.

 Viewing Partial Dependence Plots
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^